IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 architectural changes in the Consensus layer necessary for the long-term UTxO HD initiative.

-TODO cite the specification/motivation document Duncan and Douglas wrote
+TODO cite the requirements and/or specification documents Duncan and Douglas wrote

 TODO cite the interface documentation Duncan and Douglas are writing (incl Duncan's presentation recordings)